The Path to Self-Reinvention

 If you always believe everything you hear without even researching or investigating, that’s fine.
 But don’t complain why you’re unhappy or why you’re not living the life you want for yourself.

-To broaden your understanding, get out from your comfort zone, challenge your own beliefs, or change your mind about something you perceived as reality.
+To broaden your understanding, get out of your comfort zone, challenge your own beliefs, or change your mind about something you perceived as reality.
 Because most of the time, what we once perceived as true is the opposite of what it is.

 I restudied our virtues and practiced them.